cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 given as input to DH is in the interval [1, n-1] where n is the prime order of the subgroup; the result of DH is not the point at infinity.

-For the groups based on X25519 and X448, validation of public keys is not required.
+For X25519 and X448, validation of public keys is not required.
 Senders and recipients MUST check whether the Diffie-Hellman shared secret is the all-zero value and abort if so, as described in
 {{?RFC7748}}.